FracktalWorks/Julia-Touch-UI-Documentation/README.md

 Programs run under root will not forward to your local machine.
-, to fix this, follow instuction on the following page: https://danct12.github.io/Fix-X11-Forwarding-sudo/
+, to fix this, follow instuction on the following page: https://danct12.github.io/Fix-X11-Forwarding-sudo/ This needs to be done for every session.

 #### Tips:
 * use BITVISE SSH client to connect to the raspberry pi for using FTP, but putty+xming for X11 forwarding.
 Bitvise SSH client does not support X11 forwarding very well.